tc4dy/tc4dy/README.md

 <h1></h1>

 # Hi there!
 I'm Tc4dy 👋🐱
-### I’m a penetration tester/developer who also happens to be half-cat, half-alien — Night owl, excitable, curious a bit like a sea lion.
-I live on the ninth planet (great Wi-Fi, terrible pizza delivery), and I sometimes slip into the Backrooms during debugging sessions.
-Outside of cyberspace, I have a deep love for sea lions. 🦭 #LoveSeaLions🩵
+## Who wants python and alien flavored pizza? 🍕

 ---

 <img src="https://raw.githubusercontent.com/tc4dy/tc4dy/main/tc4dy_banner.gif" width="700">

-## 🛡️ Cybersecurity & System Development
+## 👽 Who am I ?
-**"Defense through offensive research."** 🏴
+### I’m a penetration tester/developer who also happens to be half-cat, half-alien — Night owl, excitable, curious a bit like a sea lion.
+I live on the ninth planet (great Wi-Fi, terrible pizza delivery), and I sometimes slip into the Backrooms during debugging sessions.
+Outside of cyberspace, I have a deep love for sea lions. 🪄🦭 #LoveSeaLions🩵

 ---